Prague Revisited

 This is the early-eighteenth-century church

-of Our Lady of Victory, commemorating
+of Our Lady church of Our Lady

 of Victory at Bílá Hora has never been open when I have been there, but its name,